Subscribe to updates

 Regulator of Social Housing Inspection - Outcome, Benchmarking and Improvement Response

-This report was scheduled for discussion and information, providing an update on the outcome of the Regulator of Social Housing (RSH) inspection, benchmarking the City of London Corporation's results against other London local authority landlords, and outlining the actions being taken to address the findings.
-The City of London Corporation had received a C3 Consumer Standards grading, indicating serious failings requiring improvement, which the report acknowledged reflected historic under-investment in the housing stock.
+The committee was scheduled to discuss the outcome of the Regulator of Social Housing (RSH) inspection, its benchmarking against other London local authority landlords, and the Corporation's response.
+The report, authored by Zoe Gayle, Service Improvement Manager, and Peta Caine, Director of Housing, indicated that the City of London Corporation had received a C3 Consumer Standards grading, signifying serious failings requiring improvement.
+This outcome was acknowledged as reflecting historic under-investment in the housing stock.
 The Court of Common Council had committed to a £211 million investment programme over the next 10 years to address safety, quality, and Decent Homes compliance.
-The Corporation accepted the seriousness of the C3 grading and aimed to achieve full regulatory compliance (C1) within three years.
-The Regulator had acknowledged the Corporation's self-awareness and the pace at which officers were working to address issues.
-Early improvements noted included an increase in up-to-date stock condition surveys, rapid improvement in electrical safety performance, and the implementation of a new digital platform for managing fire risk actions.
-The report highlighted that accountability for the Consumer Standards rests with the City of London Corporation as landlord and that the Corporation would be subject to monthly engagement with the Regulator, likely focused on the delivery of an improvement plan.
-Progress would be subject to robust governance and scrutiny by the Housing Management and Almshouses Sub Committee and the independently chaired Housing Improvement Board.
-The inspection outcome and the Corporation's commitments had been shared with residents.
+The Corporation accepted the C3 grading and aimed to achieve full regulatory compliance (C1) within three years.
+The RSH had recognised the Corporation's self-awareness and its work at pace to address issues.

 Golden Lane Leisure Centre - Update from the Chairman

-The Chairman was scheduled to provide a verbal update to the Committee on the Golden Lane Leisure Centre.
+The Chairman was scheduled to provide a verbal update to the committee on the Golden Lane Leisure Centre.

 Updates from Sub Committees, Allocated Members and Portfolio Holders